Mubarak1A/alx-backend-javascript/0x02-ES6_classes/README.md

-# 0x01-ES6_promise
+# 0x02-ES6_classes
 # Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-    Promises (how, why, and what)
+    How to define a Class
-    How to use the then, resolve, catch methods
+    How to add methods to a class
-    How to use every method of the Promise object Throw / Try
+    Why and how to add a static method to a class
-    The await operator
+    How to extend a class from another
-    How to use an async function
+    Metaprogramming and symbols
 # Requirements
 # General
     All your files will be executed on Ubuntu 18.04 LTS using NodeJS 12.11.x